Skip to main content

 Fetching data

-The Swift Convex library gives you access to the Convex reactor, which enables real-time subscriptions to query results.
+The Swift Convex library gives you access to the Convex sync engine, which enables real-time subscriptions to query results.
 You subscribe to queries with the subscribe method on ConvexClient which returns a Publisher.
 The data available via the Publisher will change over time as the underlying data backing the query changes.

 You can call methods on the Publisher to transform and consume the data it provides.